 With the release of Event Store 4.0.2, we have included a new set of options for fine-tuning projections.
 By changing these settings, you can lessen the amount of pressure projections put on an Event Store node or improve projection performance.
-As with most things, these settings should be changed on a case-by-case basis, and only in cases where improvements are seen.
+You can change these settings should on a case-by-case basis, and only in cases where you see improvements.

 This setting determines whether a projection can emit events and is required for any projection that calls

-If this option is not set and a projection attempts to emit events, you will see an error message like the following :
+linkTo().
+If this option is not set and a projection attempts to emit events, you will see an error message like the following:

 'emit' is not allowed by the projection/configuration/mode

 This setting is disabled by default, and is usually set when the projection is created if you need the projection to emit events.

 This setting enables tracking of a projection’s emitted streams.
 It will only have an affect if

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
 This should only be used if you intend on deleting a projection and creating new ones that project to the same stream.

 When this is enabled, an event will be written recording the stream name of each event that is emitted by the projection.
 This means that write amplification is a possibility, as a separate event will be written for each event that the projection emits.
 As such, this option is not recommended for projections that emit a lot of events, and it should only be enabled in cases where it is necessary.
 The stream that tracks emitted stream ids is named as follows :

 Between Event Store versions 3.8.0 and 4.0.2, this option was enabled by default when a projection was created through the UI.
 If you have any projections created during this time frame, it might be worth checking whether this option is enabled.